Get the information you need about influenza (flu) vaccines.

 When do I need to be vaccinated?

-For best protection and to stop the spread of flu, get the flu shot each year and ideally in the late fall.
-By doing this, you’re protecting yourself and your loved ones from flu each season.
+For the best protection against flu and to stop the spread of flu, get the flu shot each year as soon as it is available.
+By doing so, you’re protecting yourself and your loved ones from flu each season.

 Visitors to health care facilities

-Visitors are requested to get their influenza vaccine when visiting patients during the influenza season (December to April).
-By following this policy, you will help to protect your loved ones (the people you are visiting) from getting a potentially serious illness.
+Visitors are requested to get their influenza vaccine when visiting patients during the influenza season (November to April).
+By following this policy, you will help to protect your loved ones you are visiting from getting a potentially serious illness.